Personality Tests to Help You Pick the Right Career

 When to Try a Personality Test

 It can show you whether you need more training or experience.
 It can reveal what skills you have that make you a strong candidate for a specific job.
-At the very least, that can help you to write a more effective resume and cover letter.
+At the very least, they can help you to write a more effective resume and cover letter.

 None of these tests will provide you with a definitive answer on what you should do with your life.
 Rather, they can be a tool in your overall career planning, helping you to make a better-informed choice.

-Are the Tests Reliable?
+Are the Tests Valid and Reliable?

 Tests to Help You Find the Right Job

-The available tests range from the Ten Item Personality Index, a short, 10 question assessment that measures personality traits, to the Myers-Briggs Type Indicator, one of the most widely used tests for exploring career options.
+The available tests range from the Ten-Item Personality Index, a short, 10-question assessment that measures personality traits, to the Myers-Briggs Type Indicator, one of the most widely used tests for exploring career options.